 Omaha gun law penalties range from misdemeanor fines to felony jail time.
 If the courts perceive the accused to be a bad character or to have had malicious intent, the accused will likely be charged with a felony.
-For this reason, a person who is charged with violating Omaha gun laws should consult with a skilled attorney from Berry Law Firm to reduce their possible criminal penalties.
+For this reason, a person who is charged with violating Omaha gun laws should consult with a skilled attorney from Berry Law to reduce their possible criminal penalties.

 There are several factors that influence the penalties for gun offenses.
 Generally, an individual will receive less harsh penalties if they are of good character and made an honest mistake.